cyberbotics/webots-doc/reference/recognition.md

 ```
 Recognition {
   SFFloat  maxRange       100     # (m)
   SFInt32  maxObjects     -1      # maximum number of objects detected simultaneously
   SFBool   occlusion      TRUE    # should occlusions between the camera and the object be checked
   SFColor  frameColor     1 0 0   # color of the objects frame in the overlay
+  SFInt32  frameThickness 1       # thickness of the objects frame in the overlay
 }
 ```